// THE RACE

-Not all competitors could finish the 1400 KM long, and a stiffed competition crowned the world two time champion, Tokai from Japan, and in the Hybrid Category, Geminis Eco Racing Team from Chile.
+Not all competitors were able to complete the 1400 km-long journey, and after a hard-fought competition, two-time world champions Tokai from Japan finished first in the Evolution Class, and in the Hybrid Class, Geminis Eco Racing Team from Chile took out the victory.

-One of the main modifications incorporated in this edition of the Carrera Solar was the change in regulations for the Hybrid class, we eliminated solar panels in the vehicles and replaced them with external solar charging stations.
+One of the main changes incorporated into this year’s event was a change to the Hybrid Class regulations, where solar panels were eliminated from the vehicles and replaced with external solar charging stations.

-The winner of the Evolution class was Solar Ka Antü Newen, from the University of Concepcion, while team Equipo Bolivia retained their first place position in the hybrid category.
+The winner of the Evolution Class was Solar Ka Antü Newen from the Universidad de Concepción, while the Equipo Bolivia team came in first place in the Hybrid Class